spluque/scikit-diveMove/README.rst

 scientific data analysis, with a focus on diving behaviour analysis.
 It has utilities to represent, visualize, filter, analyse, and summarize time-depth recorder (TDR) data.
-Miscellaneous functions for handling location data are also provided.  `scikit-diveMove` communicates with a single `R` instance for access to low-level tools of package `diveMove`.
+Miscellaneous functions for handling position and 3D kinematics data are also provided.  `scikit-diveMove` communicates with a single `R` instance for access to low-level tools of package `diveMove`.

 .. _diveMove: https://github.com/spluque/diveMove